cuboulder-MSD/digColl_rogerGBarryGlacierPhotos/README.md

 ### DescriptionLink
 Linking information for the Description [may be blank]
 ### Glacier Name
 The name of the glacier, if known.
 If the name is Unknown then Unknown is used.
 If the photograph does not actually contain a glacier then it is labeled as No Glacier.
 Controlled name for the glacier is derived from GNIS, NGA GeoNames, a local names gazetteer, or one of the scientific databases.
 In rare cases, the names were derived from the labels on the photographs.
-The name used in this field is the authorized version.
+The name used in this field is the authorized version, logged in the Glacier Index.
 Notes about variant names or spellings used for the glacier pictured may appear in the Description field for those photographs.
 ### Glacier Latitude
 Latitude of the primary glacier in the photograph.
 Coordinates are derived from an authoritative source, either GNIS, NGA GeoNames, a particular country's name authority board, GLIMS, or in rare cases, from notes on the photograph.
 ### Glacier Longitude